TedTran2019/bloom_filter/README.md

 # bloom_filter
-A simple bloom filter implementation to teach myself.
+A simple bloom filter implementation.

 ## Purpose
 Given expected size and a desired false positive probability, calculate the size